 No, don’t expect to find a 1-quart carton of CBD juice next to the O.J. at your local supermarket.
-Even though it may sound like it, CBD juice isn’t your daily beverage infused with CBD.
-This post will explain all there is to know about CBD juice and why it’s quickly becoming a favored source among vape pen users.
+Even though it may sound like it, but CBD juice isn’t your daily beverage infused with CBD.
+This post will explain all there is to know about it and why it’s quickly becoming a favored source among vape pen users.

 CBD Juice Defined

 It is also known by several other names, such as vape juice, e-juice, and e-liquids.
 The terms are more or less interchangeable, and this post will swap between the terms throughout.
 These items all describe liquids that users put in their vape pen for producing the vapor.
 The liquid is easy to use; just place a few drops in your pen and let it heat up between 200 and 400 degrees.
 This creates the vapor you can inhale.